RFD property for groupoid C*-algebras of amenable groupoids and for crossed products by amenable actions: Introduction

 \section{Introduction}

 A C*-algebra is said to be {\it residually finite-dimensional} (RFD) if its finite-dimensional representations separate its points.
-This natural `finiteness' property, which admits reformulations in terms of density of finite-dimensional representations in the set of all representations (\cite{ExelLoring}) is one of central notions in theory of C*-algebras and lies in the heart of several long-standing problems (see \cite{Taka}).
-Recently it has also started to play a prominent role in the study of non-self-adjoint operator algebras (\cite{CDO}, \cite{Hartz}).
-Being RFD can be viewed as a C*-analogue of the \emph{maximal almost periodicity} (MAP) of groups, the property which requires that finite-dimensional representations separate points of a group.
+This natural `finiteness' property can be viewed as a C*-analogue of the \emph{maximal almost periodicity} (MAP) of groups, the property which requires that finite-dimensional representations separate points of a group.
 This analogy however has to be taken with a grain of salt, as for example $SL_3(\Z)$ is a MAP group and yet $C^*(SL_3(\Z))$ is not RFD, as follows from the main result of \cite{BekkaInv} (and if we wanted to work with reduced group $C^*$-algebras, already $F_2$ is MAP and $C^*_r(F_2)$ is not RFD).
 The perfect symmetry is however recovered when one sticks to discrete amenable groups: as shown in \cite{BekkaLouvet}, following \cite{BekkaForum}, the group C*-algebra of an amenable group $G$ is RFD if and only if $G$ is MAP.

-In this paper we draw inspirations from Bekka's result and its proof to provide two distinct generalizations of the last statement, each of which has a certain dynamical flavour.
-We first investigate the RFD property for C*-algebras of amenable \'etale groupoids.
-The latter algebras have recently taken a very central role in the classification programme for nuclear C*-algebras and the study of the UCT problem (\cite{Re}, \cite{BL}).
-It turns out that the sufficient condition for the RFD property of the groupoid $C^*$-algebra is that the isotropy groups are MAP, and the action on the unit space has a dense set of finite orbits; we formulate it in the next theorem, and refer to Section \ref{Sec:grpd} for the detailed definitions.

-\begin{thmx} Let $\GG$ be an amenable \'etale groupoid with the locally compact unit space $X$.
-If $C^*(\GG)$ is RFD then $X$ admits a dense set of periodic points; and if $X$ admits a dense set of periodic points with MAP isotropy subgroups, then $C^*(\GG)$ is RFD. \end{thmx}
+In general the question of what groups have RFD C*-algebras is old and challenging (see \cite[Chapter 9]{LZ} dedicated to this problem).
+Moreover the property of being RFD lies in the heart of several long-standing problems in operator algebras.
+E.g.\ Kirchberg's conjecture or, equivalently, the Connes Embedding Problem, states that $C^*(F_2\times F_2)$ is RFD (see \cite{Taka}).
+On purely C*-theoretic side, the RFD property is central in the developments on the UCT conjecture \cite{Dadarlat1} and the problem of characterising subalgebras of AF-algebras \cite{Dadarlat2}, \cite{BO}.
+Recently RFD C*-algebras have also started to play a prominent role in the study of non-self-adjoint operator algebras (\cite{CDO}, \cite{Hartz}) and of decidability algorithms \cite{FNT}, as well as in the purely algebraic questions \cite{ANT}.
+Behavior of RFD under various constructions has therefore always been a topic of considerable attention (a list of numerous results on this topic can be found e.g.\ in \cite{Tatiana} and references therein).